 Honeycomb will keep for extended periods at room temperature.
 The longer you keep it, the likelier it is to crystallize — but its crystallized form remains Pure, Natural & edible.
 Read more on Honey Crystallization Here.

 Honeycomb is generally considered safe to eat.

-In some cases, eating large amounts of honeycomb may cause stomach obstructions (33Trusted Source).
+In some cases, eating large amounts of honeycomb may cause stomach obstructions (Trusted Source).

-To minimize the risk of this happening, it may be best to avoid eating large amounts of honeycomb daily — or simply spit out the waxy cells.
+To minimize the risk of this happening, it may be best to avoid eating large amounts of honeycomb daily — or simply spit out the waxy cells after chewing.

-Moreover, people with allergies to bee venom or pollen may want to use caution when eating honeycomb, as it may cause an allergic reaction (34Trusted Source).
+Moreover, people with allergies to Bee venom or pollen may want to use caution when eating honeycomb, as it may cause an allergic reaction (Trusted Source).